Kingseat Hospital (New Zealand): Post-hospital use

-After the closure of Kingseat Hospital in 1999, the grounds were initially considered as a potential site for a new prison, able to accommodate for six hundred inmates.
+After the closure of Kingseat Hospital in 1999, the grounds were initially considered as a potential site for a new prison, able to accommodate six hundred inmates.
 In 2000, legal action was taken against the Tainui tribe for financial issues involving the former hospital.
-By 2004, more than two-hundred people had come forward to file complaints against the national government for claims of mistreatment and abuse of patients at New Zealand's psychiatric institutions (including Kingseat Hospital) during the 1960s and 1970s.
+By 2004, more than two hundred people had come forward to file complaints against the national government for claims of mistreatment and abuse of patients at New Zealand's psychiatric institutions (including Kingseat Hospital) during the 1960s and 1970s.
 In 2005, a television episode of Ghost Hunt featured the site of the former hospital.
 As of 2007, the most common apparition reportedly seen at Kingseat Hospital was the "Grey Nurse", believed to be a former staff member, in and around the former nurses' home.
 In 2009, the owning company of the former hospital claimed it would proceed with plans to disconnect the water supply of residents within the local region, leaving many to either pay large fees for a different supply or to install new water tanks.
-By that year, the Freaky Forest of Fear, and CornEvil had been offered as on-site attractions.

 In 2011, ideas were proposed to grow the area in the Kingseat suburb tenfold for the area's equine industry.
-This involved propositions of rezoning to residential a majority of the land around Kingseat Hospital although certain buildings, structures and plant life on the former hospital site were protected due to historic and cultural value.
-In 2013, a property developer revealed a plan to transform the site of the hospital into a countryside living estate with four hundred and fifty homes.
+This involved propositions of rezoning to residential a majority of the land around Kingseat Hospital, although certain buildings, structures and plant life on the former hospital site were protected due to historic and cultural value.
+In 2013, a property developer revealed a plan to transform the site of the hospital into a countryside living estate with 450 homes.
 The plan sparked debate over which buildings and their park-like surroundings should stay as a reminder of its past, with the New Zealand Historic Places Trust requesting better protection of heritage values of buildings and plants.
-But some residents insisted that the complex represented a sad past and shouldn't be highlighted as heritage.
-That same year, Haunted Auckland conducted a paranormal investigation at the site.
-In the following two years, Haunted Auckland conducted a further ten research visits within various buildings at Kingseat; including the notorious Maximum Security Wing.
+However, some residents insisted that the complex represented a sad past and shouldn't be highlighted as heritage.

 The promo for the 2014 season of local television show Shortland Street was partly filmed at Kingseat Hospital as was a music video for I Am Giant.
+Since 2013, the hospital and grounds have been also used for a paintball arena.